Catholic Church in Ukraine

 Temporary reunion with Rome was effected in the mid-15th century, and a definitive union was achieved at Brest-Litovsk in 1596, when Metropolitan Michael Ragoza of Kiev and the bishops of Vladimir, Lutsk, Polotsk, Pinsk, and Kholm agreed to join Roman communion, on condition that their traditional rights be preserved intact.

 The partition of Poland at the end of the 18th century brought all Ukrainians, except those in the province of Galicia, under Russian control.
-By 1839 the tsarist government had forcibly returned Ukrainian Catholics to Orthodoxy.
-Galicia meanwhile came under the domination of Austro-Hungarian Empire, and in 1807 it was organized into the metropolitanate of Lviv.
+By 1839, the tsarist government had forcibly returned Ukrainian Catholics to Orthodoxy.
+Galicia meanwhile came under the domination of Austro-Hungarian Empire, and, in 1807, it was organized into the metropolitanate of Lviv.

 With the occupation of Galicia by Soviet armies in 1939, all church activity was suppressed, and the hierarchy was interned.
-In 1944 Soviet authorities began to put pressure on Ukrainian bishops to dissolve the Union of Brest-Litovsk.
+In 1944, Soviet authorities began to put pressure on Ukrainian bishops to dissolve the Union of Brest-Litovsk.
 On their refusal, they were arrested and imprisoned or deported.
 A spurious synod in 1946 broke the union with Rome and “united” Ukrainian Catholics with Russian Orthodox.
 Not until December 1989, during general liberalization of Soviet life, was Ukrainian Catholic Church again made legal.